-- 500. Seminar in Foundations of HPE (3).
+- 500. Foundations of Wellness and Sport Studies(3).
 Designed to inform the physical education teacher and others about the foundation of physical education and sports.
 Emphasis will be on philosophy, objectives, movement, history, fitness, and the psychological and sociological foundations (replaces EFD 531, Philosophy of Education (3)). - 502.
 Sociology of Sport (3).
 Analysis and study of human behavior patterns as they relate to participation in sports and games. - 503.
 Sport History (3).
-Development of sport in the U.S. and other countries. - 508.
-Research in HPE (3).
+Development of sport in the U.S. and other countries. - 506.
+Methods of Teaching PE, P-5 (3).
+Prerequisite: Admission to alternative fifth-year teacher certification program.
+Methods and techniques of teaching P-5 physical education. - 507.
+Methods of Teaching PE, 6-12 (3).
+Prerequisite: Admission to alternative fifth-year teacher certification program.
+Methods and techniques of teaching 6-12 physical education. - 508.
+Research in Wellness and Sport Studies(3).
 The purpose of this course is to provide the foundation for the interpretation and conceptualization of research in HPER.
 This course will provide instruction on the variety of research methodologies and strategies and how to incorporate such strategies into personal research goals (replaces EFD 500, Research in Education (3)). - 510.
-Health and Physical Education Curriculum (3).
-This advanced online course examines the underlying philosophies and foundations of the physical education curriculum in the educational setting (replaces EFD 502, Curriculum Development (3)). - 515.
-Assessment in HPE (3).
-Advanced study of assessment techniques and tools with an emphasis on assessment in school based physical education settings. - 530.
-Physiology of Exercise (3).
-Experiences in physiology of muscular activity and application of these to physical education, training, and health. - 535.
-Skill Analysis (3).
-Basic skills involved in several individual and team sports; special attention will be given to body movement. - 537.
-Issues and Trends in HPE (3).
-This advanced course examines the underlying philosophies and issues/trends of various topics of interest in health/physical education and the educational setting. - 539.
-Diet and Performance (3).
-Study of the basic nutrients and different types of diets, and their effects on health related and sports related fitness. - 540.
-Physical Education and Law (3).
-Legal implications of those involved with physical education, recreation, and athletic programs.
+Physical Education Curriculum (3).
+This advanced online course examines the underlying philosophies and foundations of the physical education curriculum in the educational setting (replaces EFD 502, Curriculum Development (3). - 515.
+Assessment in Wellness and Sport Studies (3).
+Advanced study of assessment techniques and tools with an emphasis on assessment in school based physical education settings. - 525.
+Current Issues and Trends in Athletics (3).
+This advanced online course examines issues and trends encountered by secondary and collegiate coaches in the administration of sport programs.
+The concepts will be explored from a theoretical and applied perspective.
+This course examines possible courses of action to meet such issues and trends that occur in athletics.
+It includes indepth study and problem-solving approaches.